 Easy Recipe for Not-So-Perfect Petit Fours

-I have tried to make them from an old war cookbook; it didn't work.
+I tried to make them from an old war cookbook; it didn't work.
 They looked so pretty in the book, but I just couldn't get them right.
-I tried making them from a recipe in a magazine, that didn't work.
-I was cursing to myself when I tried making them from the magazine.
-Magazines always make things look easy.
-They were all flops, but I make lots of flops in the kitchen—and I just keep going.
+I tried making them from a recipe in a magazine too, but that didn't work either.
+Magazines always make things look easy, but my little cakes were all flops.
+The good thing is, though I make lots of flops in the kitchen, I just keep going.

-These little petit fours are not perfect, but they turn out very cute.
-If you're planning on your petit fours to be perfect, then you will have to call Martha Stewart.
+These little petit fours are not perfect, but they turn out very cute and very delicious.
+If you want your petit fours to be perfect, then you will have to call Martha Stewart.

 You can make them for parties, bridal or baby showers.
 They will make an impression.
-I combine different recipes to come up with my recipe.
-They are easy.
-They do take a little time because you put them in the freezer for a while, you will have to dip them and decorate them.
-I did what you see in about an hour once I took them out of the freezer.
+I combined different recipes to come up with my recipe.
+They are relatively easy, but they do take a little time because you have to put them in the freezer for a while before you dip and decorate them.
+I did what you see above in about an hour once I took them out of the freezer.

 They can be made up in different colors for each holiday.
-You can get a lot fancier than I did.
-They are the hottest thing around now to make.
+You can get a lot fancier than I did, but they'll be a hit no matter what!